AndrejOrsula/space_robotics_bench/docs/src/getting_started/install_native.md

 ## 6. Verify Installation

 After the installation, verify that everything works as expected.
+If you encounter any issues, please refer to the [Troubleshooting](../misc/troubleshooting.md) guide.

 ### Isaac Sim